MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/zenqms-tutorial.md

 	> [!NOTE]
 	> These values are not real.
 Update these values with the actual Identifier, Reply URL, and Sign-On URL.
 Contact [ZenQMS Client support team](mailto:help@zenqms.com) to get these values.

-5. On the **SAML Signing Certificate** section, click the copy button to copy **App Federation Metadata Url** and paste it into notepad.
+5. On the **SAML Signing Certificate** section, click the copy button to copy **App Federation Metadata Url** and paste it into Notepad.

 	![The Certificate download link](./media/zenqms-tutorial/tutorial_zenqms_certificate.png)